+MAP.
 The small Tiber Island (890 feet long and 220 feet wide) lies in the middle of the Tiber River.
-The island is connected to both banks of the Tiber River via bridges.
-Tiber Island information and TripAdvisor Reviews
+The island is connected to both banks of the Tiber River via bridges, both of which have straddled the water since the first century.
+Tiber Island information.

 Campo de Fiori

-Once a meadow, then a site for executions, Campo de Fiori (which translates to Field of Flowers) was transformed into a marketplace (which it still is) in 1869.
-The statue of philosopher Giordano Bruno, who was burned alive, stands in the center of the square.
-Campo de Fiori information and TripAdvisor Reviews
+MAP.
+Once a meadow, then a site for executions, Campo de Fiori (which translates to Field of Flowers) was transformed into a marketplace in 1869.
+Even today, the square still hosts a fresh produce market (daily, except Sundays).
+Campo de Fiori information.

-The grand Piazza Navona is laden with outdoor cafes and features three ornate fountains: Fontana dei Quattro Fiumi (Fountain of the Four Rivers), which stands in the center, Fontana del Moro (Four Tritons) on the southern end of the square and Fountain of Neptune on the northern end.
-Piazza Navona information and TripAdvisor Reviews
+MAP.
+The grand Piazza Navona is laden with outdoor cafes and features three ornate fountains.
+Fontana dei Quattro Fiumi (Fountain of the Four Rivers) stands in the center is is flanked by Fontana del Moro (Four Tritons) on the south end of the square and Fountain of Neptune on the north end.
+Piazza Navona information.

 Trying to plan what to visit in Rome in 3 days is a big task!
 Hopefully, our Rome trip planner has helped, but we have a few more tips that will assist in your planning your Rome sightseeing itinerary.

 There are hundreds of Rome tours you can book for your trip.
-Our best advice is to research ahead of time (and book in advance if you want!).
+Our best advice is to research ahead of time and thoroughly read fellow traveler reviews – and then book your spot in advance (the most popular tours can book up quickly in the high season!)
 Viator is a great resource for information and tours (highlighted by reviews!).
-These are the two most-reviewed, top-rated tours on Viator:

 Hop On Hop Off Bus Rome